jardsantos/recpad_project/README.md

 2. 'class_weight': None
 3. 'kernel': 'rbf'

-We also performed and cross-validation method in order to avoid overfitting and we the following results:
+We also performed a SVM with Lasso Regression using cross-validation method in order to avoid overfitting and got the following results:

 |Metric|  Mean |  CV 1  | CV 2  | CV 3 | CV 4|
 |---|---|---|---|---|---|
 |Accuracy|	75.00%	|	0.72839506| 0.7654321 | 0.71604938| 0.79012346|
 |ROC_AUC|	74.05%	|	0.73464912| 0.75584795| 0.69005848| 0.78143275|

-The results of Logistic Regression with Lasso Regression are the following:
+The results of SVM without Lasso Regression are the following:

 |Metric|  Mean |  CV 1  | CV 2  | CV 3 | CV 4|
 |---|---|---|---|---|---|